SEC301: Intro to Information Security

 CPE/CMU Credits: 6

-Cryptography is one of the most complex issues faced by security practitioners.
+This course day begins with an explanation of how computers handle numbers using decimal, binary, and hexadecimal numbering systems.
+It also provides an understanding of how computers encode letters using ASCII (American Standard Code for Information Interchange).
+We then spend the remainder of the day on cryptography - one of the most complex issues faced by security practitioners.
 It is not a topic you can explain in passing, so we will spend some time on it.
 Not to worry, we won't take you through the math behind cryptography, but we'll look at basic crypto terminology and processes.
 What is steganography?
 What is substitution and transposition?
 What is a "work factor" in cryptography and why does it matter?
-What do we mean by symmetric and asymmetric key cryptography and "cryptographic hash," and why do you need to know?
+What do we mean by symmetric and asymmetric key cryptography and "cryptographic hash", and why do you need to know?
 How are those concepts used together in the real world to create cryptographic systems?
-Finally, we take a brief look at several cryptographic applications.
-We won't get into the details of how Secure Shell (SSH) actually works, but you will leave the classroom knowing what that term means and what SSH is used for.
-In other words, you'll be able to discuss several crypto applications in a general sense and not be confused when someone brings them up.
-Following cryptography, we introduce the fundamentals of wireless security (WiFi and Bluetooth), and mobile device security (i.e., cell phones).

 CPE/CMU Credits: 6

 All attacks or exploits have one thing in common: they take something that exists for perfectly valid reasons and misuse it in malicious ways.
 Always!
 So as security practitioners, to grasp what is invalid we must first understand what is valid - that is, how things like networks are supposed to work.
-Only once we have that understanding can we hope to understand the mechanics of malicious misuse of those networks.
+Only once we have that understanding can we hope to understand the mechanics of malicious misuse of those networks - and only with that knowledge can we understand how security devices such as firewalls seek to thwart those attacks.
 Day three begins with a nontechnical explanation of how data move across a network.
 From there we move to fundamental terminology dealing with network types and standards.
-You'll learn about common network hardware such as hubs, switches, and routers, and you'll finally grasp what is meant by terms like "protocol," "encapsulation", and "tunneling".
+You'll learn about common network hardware such as switches and routers, and you'll finally grasp what is meant by terms like "protocol" and "encapsulation".
 We'll give a very basic introduction to network addressing and port numbers and then work our way up the Open Systems Interconnection (OSI) protocol stack, introducing more detail only as we proceed to the next layer.
 In other words, we explain networking starting in non-technical terms and gradually progress to more technical detail as students are ready to take the next step.
 By the end of our discussions, you'll have a fundamental grasp of any number of critical technical networking acronyms that you've often heard and never quite understood: TCP/IP, IP, TCP, UDP, MAC, ARP, NAT, ICMP, and DNS.
-We'll close out day three with a very simple explanation of common network attacks such as spoofing, man-in-the-middle, denial of service, and distributed denial of service.
+We will close out our day learning how to secure those networks using firewalls, intrusion detection systems, intrusion prevention systems, and others.

-- Lab 5 - Networking Tools: Use several network tools that are built into the Windows Operating System to determine your network settings, discover your private and public IP addresses, and determine the network "hops" you have to use to access resources such as web pages on the Internet.
+- Lab 5 - Networking: Use several network tools that are built into the Windows Operating System or the Mac Operating System to determine your network settings, and discover if Network Address Translation (NAT) is being used inside the classroom.

 CPE/CMU Credits: 6

-- Lab 7 - SPAM IQ Quiz: Use an online site to look at several potential spam messages and determine which are legitimate and which are not.
+- Lab 6 - Phishing IQ Quiz: Use an online site to look at several potential spam messages and determine which are legitimate and which are not.
 Students will see the results of their quiz with an explanation of why each message is either legit or spam.

 CPE/CMU Credits: 6